OCA/account-invoice-reporting/account_invoice_line_report/README.rst

 Account Invoice Line Report
 ===========================

-This module create a new view to manage invoice lines information.
+This module creates a new view to manage invoice lines information.

 Usage
 =====